albertcordina/Applicant-tracking-system/README.md

          Calls the ApplicantRepository and AuthorityRepository interfaces.
          Contains the methods:

-                          saveApplicant –              calls the save method of the ApplicantRepository interface. findAllApplicants –          calls the findAll method of the Applicant Repository interface. findApplicantByUsername –    calls the findByUsername method of the ApplicantRepository interface. findApplicantByAge –         calls the findByAge method of the ApplicantRepository interface. findApplicantsByOccupation – calls the findByOccupation method of the ApplicantRepository interface. findApplicantByDeletion –    calls the findByDeletionIsTrue method of the ApplicantRepository interface. findEmailByUsername -        calls the findEmailByUsername of the ApplicantRepository interface. deleteApplicantByUsername –  calls the deleteByUsername method of the AuthorityRepository interface and then the deleteByUsername method of the ApplicantRepository interface.
+                          saveApplicant –               calls the save method of the ApplicantRepository interface. findAllApplicants –           calls the findAll method of the Applicant Repository interface. findApplicantByUsername –     calls the findByUsername method of the ApplicantRepository interface. findApplicantByAge –          calls the findByAge method of the ApplicantRepository interface. findApplicantsByAgeRange -    calls the findByAgeBetween method of the ApplicantRepository interface. findApplicantByIncome –       calls the findByIncome method of the ApplicantRepository interface. findApplicantsByIncomeRange - calls the findByIncomeBetween method of the ApplicantRepository interface. findApplicantsByOccupation –  calls the findByOccupation method of the ApplicantRepository interface. findApplicantByDeletion –     calls the findByDeletionIsTrue method of the ApplicantRepository interface. findEmailByUsername -         calls the findEmailByUsername of the ApplicantRepository interface. deleteApplicantByUsername –   calls the deleteByUsername method of the AuthorityRepository interface and then the deleteByUsername method of the ApplicantRepository interface.

        getTotalNumberOfApplicants – calls the findAll method of the ApplicantRepository and returns the number of elements in the list of the Applicants.